denid88/sandbox-js/README.md

 Welcome to **Sandbox**!
 This repository serves as a collection of code samples and exercises designed to help you practice and master popular programming techniques.
 Whether you're a beginner looking to solidify your understanding or an experienced developer brushing up on skills, this sandbox is the perfect place to experiment.

+The author of this repository uses it to practice and study materials from various courses created by other authors.

 ## Overview

 The **Sandbox** project contains various coding examples derived from different courses and tutorials.
 Each example focuses on a specific concept, pattern, or best practice in software development.
 The goal is to provide a hands-on environment where you can learn by doing.
 The project was created for your own use, but it is not forbidden to use the code examples for someone else.